Hritik14/dns-rebind/README.md

 # DNS Rebinding

-DNS Rebinding is essentially bypasses the Same Origin Policy on web browsers and allows a malicious website to access content on local network.
+DNS Rebinding essentially bypasses the Same Origin Policy on web browsers and allows a malicious website to access content on the local network.
 [Here](https://youtu.be/idFhbJRxdHc?t=10735) is a quick presentation on the topic and this tool.

 ## Installation